maitreverge/maitreverge/README.md

 I am a computer science student at [42 Perpignan](https://42perpignan.fr/).

-As I just started my career change in IT, I am interested in a wide variety of topics such as AI, cybersecurity, web development, and algorithmic programming
+As I just started my career shift in IT, I am interested in a wide variety of topics such as AI, cybersecurity, web development, and algorithmic programming

 ## 🤓 Current Skills